-• Primary flight display (PFD) screen - artificial horizon with air data.

-- Engine monitoring (EMS) screen relevant engine and fuel information, more than one screen is also possible. - Maps screen graphical display of raster maps. - Emsis setup used to configure settings and options.
+- Primary flight display (PFD) screen artificial horizon with air data. - Engine monitoring (EMS) screen relevant engine and fuel information, more than one screen is also possible. - Maps screen graphical display of raster maps. - Rotax iS status screen it is functional for Rotax 912 iS and Rotax 915 iS engines only. - Emsis setup used to configure settings and options.